 It is a method similar to that of a printing stamp.
 In this printing system liquid inks are used characterized by their high drying speed.
 By means of flexographic printing we elaborate adhesive labels in thermal transfer, polypropylene, cardboard, satin, nylon, guaranteeing agility and quality in the elaboration of your products and positioning of your brands.
 We also have excellent quality supplies to provide a finished product that meets the requirements and needs of our end customer.

-Characteristics of a product with flexographic printing
+Characteristics of our flexographic printing services

 What is flexographic printing?